 - Strict dress code at the Grand Palace requires that men and women cover their legs and shoulders.
 No leggings allowed.
 You can rent a long skirt or pants at the entrance or just buy it.
 There are plenty of street vendors selling sarongs for women and long pants for men by the entrance.
 The right price to pay is 100 TBH (2,5-3 EUR).
 Don’t worry that you’ll look funny – most tourists are walking around in colorful pants with little elephants (and the ones in jeans are really suffering in those tropical temperatures).
 I also read something about having to wear socks, but it wasn’t the case when we visited – most people wore sandals.
 Also, our children (boys age 8-10) were not required to cover their legs either.

 - Minimum time for a visit: 1-1,5 hrs

 2. Bangkok canal tour

 The Long-tail Bangkok canal tour was a truly unique experience that made our short visit to Bangkok even more memorable.
-Here you can read all about our experience with Bangkok canal tour and why we think its’ a must in Bangkok.
+Below you can read all about our experience with Bangkok canal tour and why we think its’ a must in Bangkok.
 In that article you will also find more practical information about visiting Bangkok’s canals.
+Take a look!